Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Higgs couplings within a 3+1 Higgs model

 \subsection{Parameter scenarios}

-Thus, in order to study the predictions of our model, we need to specify the vevs $v_i$ and the rotation matrix for Higgs particles ($O_{ij}$).
-We can take inspiration from the 2HDM results (see for instance \cite{Ferreira:2014naa}), which show that the LHC Higgs data favors both decoupling and alignment solutions, namely both $\tan\beta \simeq 1$ and $\tan\beta >> 1$ are acceptable solutions.
+In order to study the predictions of our model, we need to specify the vevs $v_i$ and the rotation matrix for Higgs particles ($O_{ij}$).
+We can take inspiration from the 2HDM results (see for instance \cite{Ferreira:2014naa}), which show that the LHC Higgs data favors both the decoupling and alignment solutions, that is to say, both $\tan\beta >> 1$ and $\tan\beta \simeq 1$ are acceptable solutions.
 In terms of the Higgs vevs, this means that they are either of the same order or one is much larger than the other.
-Thus, we can explore the following cases for vev's, namely: \begin{itemize} \item We can fix first $v_2=v_3$, which in spherical coordinates, means: $\phi=\frac{\pi}{4}$, and any vale of $\theta$, \item We could also consider vevs of the same order, $v_1 \simeq v_{2} = v_{3}$, i.e. $\theta \simeq \frac{\pi}{4}$, \item For hierarchical vevs, for instance $v_1>> v_{2}= v_{3}$, i.e. $\sin\theta \simeq \epsilon << 1$. \end{itemize}
+Thus, for the vev's we use the spherical coordinates ($\beta_1$ and $\beta_2$), and leave $\beta_1$ as a free parameter and then explore the following cases: \begin{itemize} \item (VEV1) We can take first $v_2=v_3$, which in spherical coordinates, means: $\beta_2=\frac{\pi}{4}$, and any value of $\theta$, \item (VEV2) We also consider unequal vevs with $v_2<v_3$, which means $\beta_2=\frac{\pi}{3}$, \item (VEV2) We also consider unequal vevs with $v_2>v_3$, which means $\beta_2=\frac{\pi}{6}$, \end{itemize}

-Then, for the rotation matrix $O$ of real components of scalar fields, we can identify several interesting scenarios: \begin{enumerate} \item The case where the 126-Higgs is lighter than the heavy Higgs particles and the flavons, i.e. $m_h < m_{H_i} \simeq m_{H_F}$, \item The case where the 126-Higgs is lighter than the heavy Higgs particles, which in turn are much lighter than the flavons, i.e. $m_h < m_{H_i} << m_{H_F}$, \item The case where the 126-Higgs is much lighter than the heavy Higgs particles, which are much lighter than the flavons, i.e. $m_h << m_{H_i} << m_{H_F}$, \end{enumerate}
+Then, for the rotation matrix $O$ of real components of scalar fields, we can identify several interesting scenarios:

-Here, we shall consider a special subcase of the first case, namely when the Flavon could be lighter than the Heavy Higgses, and it only mixes with the light Higgs; thus the mixing with the heavy Higgses is assumed to be much smaller.
-In this case, we have that the rotation matrix can be written as: $O=\hat{O}\tilde{O}$, where $\hat{O}$ diagonalizes the $3x3$ subsystem for heavy Higges and flavons, and has the form:
+\begin{enumerate} \item The case where the 126-Higgs is lighter than the heavy Higgs particles and the flavons, i.e. $m_h < m_{H_i} \simeq m_{H_F}$, which have masses of order TeV. \item The case where the 126-Higgs is lighter than the heavy Higgs particles, which in turn are much lighter than the flavons, i.e. $m_h < m_{H_i} << m_{H_F}$, \item The case where the 126-Higgs is lighter than the flavons, which in turn are much lighter than the heavy Higgs particles, i.e. $m_h << m_{H_F} << m_{H_i}$, \end{enumerate}